Sorry, But This Is Not How Air Works

 -protecting anyone from COVID-19 https://t.co/R42rAUiCTO

-Dr. Korn says the safest option for everyone involved would have been to hold the debate virtually, and he would have liked to see the politicians lead by example.
-“It’s important to note that when influential people don’t follow the guidelines, people without medical [training] might see it as an indication that the behavior is acceptable,” Dr. Korn says.
+Dr Korn says the safest option for everyone involved would have been to hold the debate virtually, and he would have liked to see the politicians lead by example.
+“It’s important to note that when influential people don’t follow the guidelines, people without medical [training] might see it as an indication that the behaviour is acceptable,” Dr Korn says.
 “It’s not.”